Tessa Jowell: Other controversies

 In 2001, Jowell was widely criticised for 'interfering' in Independent Television Commission (ITC) rulings on complaints regarding Brass Eye.
 The Guardian newspaper suggested that "for the Culture Secretary to speak directly to the head of a TV network about a specific programme smacks of the Soviet commissar and the state broadcaster".
 The ITC reminded Jowell that she should not be interfering in their processes, resulting in a Channel Four interviewer suggesting Jowell and her colleagues "must feel like idiots".

 In 2006, Jowell was criticised for projected cost over-runs on the London 2012 Summer Olympics project, which came under the supervision of her former department.

-She was among a number of ministers accused of hypocrisy for opposing post office closures in their own constituencies while supporting the government's closure strategy at the national level.
+She was among a number of ministers accused of hypocrisy, on the grounds that she opposed Post Office closures in their own constituencies while supporting the government's closure strategy at the national level.
 Jowell was Secretary of State for Culture, Media and Sport during the News of the World newspaper phone-hacking scandal (pre-2007).
-In January 2007, Clive Goodman, the News of the Worlds 'royal editor', was jailed for four months, and Glenn Mulcaire, a private investigator employed by the News of the World, was jailed for six months.
+In January 2007, Clive Goodman, the News of the Worlds royal editor, was jailed for four months, and Glenn Mulcaire, a private investigator employed by the News of the World, was jailed for six months.
 She is played by Lucy Russell in the 2025 ITV drama about the hacking scandal, The Hack.

 In May 2014 a temporary personal assistant to Richard Scudamore, chief executive of England's Premier League, read private emails between Scudamore and colleagues and friends.
 These included comments about women's football, which the assistant felt to be inappropriate.
 She passed them on to a national newspaper, the Daily Mirror.
 Jowell defended the reading and passing-on of the emails, declaring that, "in the world of social media and email, there is no public and private".

 Leadership fellow

 Jowell served as a Richard L. and Ronay A. Menschel Senior Leadership Fellow at Harvard T.H.
 Chan School of Public Health in 2016.
 In this role, she taught a course in the Department of Health Policy and Management called, "Health Policy and Leadership: Why do we know so much and do so little?"
-Jowell also actively served on the Advisory Board of the Ministerial Leadership in Health Program, a joint initiative of the Harvard T.H.
+Jowell also actively served on the advisory board of the Ministerial Leadership in Health Program, a joint initiative of the Harvard T.H.
 Chan School of Public Health and the John F. Kennedy School of Government.